CovertLab/WholeCellEcoliRelease/environment/README.md

    `> python -m environment.boot shutdown --id xxxxxx-xxxx-xxxxxxxxxx`

 Notice this just shuts down the experiment, the shepherd is still running and a new experiment can be started.
 To shut down the shepherd process, just `Ctrl-C`.

+## commands

+To summarize, the list of agent control commands is:

+* trigger - start the simulation
+* pause - pause the simulation
+* shutdown - shutdown the simulation

+Spawning specific agents:

+* inner - start an inner agent
+* outer - start an outer agent
+* ecoli - start an ecoli agent
+* lattice - start a two dimensional lattice agent

+Shepherd oriented commands:

+* shepherd - start the agent shepherd
+* add - add an agent to the agent shepherd
+* remove - remove an agent from the agent shepherd
+* experiment - spawn an experiment from the agent shepherd